This post will show you how to make these easy wall shelves that swing out, providing ample wood storage for small spaces.

 In fact, the tiny house shows are my favorite.
 I am always oogling at all the ideas to create more storage.

-I have a little craft corner in sitting room off our bedroom, where I thought I had completely maximized my wall storage space.
+I have a little craft corner in the sitting room off our bedroom, where I thought I had completely maximized my wall storage space.
 However, I found a seven-inch area on the end of a cubby shelf we built, where I could add more storage.

 When thinking about organizational ideas, I was thinking of making just a simple shelf to hold some of my acrylic paints, and then my hubs comes along and turned my design into a swing-out shelf, that would hold three times the paint bottles.